Cirkit Designer Logo

 Introduction

 The RC522 RFID Module, manufactured by NXP Semiconductors (Part ID: MFRC522), is a compact and cost-effective device designed for reading and writing RFID tags.
-Operating at a frequency of 13.56 MHz, it supports communication with a variety of RFID cards and tags.
-Its versatility and affordability make it a popular choice for applications such as:
+Operating at a frequency of 13.56 MHz, it supports communication with a variety of RFID tags and cards.
+This module is widely used in applications such as access control, inventory management, contactless payment systems, and other identification-based systems.

 Explore Projects Built with RC522 RFID Module